degamie/Distrinctrel_Java_limgdx/README.md

+# Discintrel (LibGDX)(Java)
-# Discintrel is free and Open Source Game in Java(libgdx) provides player Interaction as Squirrel to collect Nuts in a Sunlight forest .As Much Player collects it ,The score gets incremented ,navigate iteratively to next level..It follows Springboot Infrastructure provides easy and Better Managable Code Scalability and Maintainability.Also,it has been Executed Successfully on Itch.io Website globally.
+Discintrel is free and Open Source Game in Java(libgdx) provides player Interaction as Squirrel to collect Nuts in a Sunlight forest .As Much Player collects it ,The score gets incremented ,navigate iteratively to next level..It follows Springboot Infrastructure provides easy and Better Managable Code Scalability and Maintainability.Also,it has been Executed Successfully on Itch.io Website globally.

 ## Platforms